jamesy36/asg3/README.md

 UPDATE:so the prm works, but the CLI has some syntax error.
 I read on piazza that it's better to turn it in early, so I'm going to turn it now because I heard you just go over code, and I'm fairly sure our methods correct.

+UPDATE2: Never mind it all seems to compile and run.
+However I'm running on my home computer so I'm not sure if it will run entirely correct...